edwinbosire/Train-problem---Algorithm/readme.md

 ###Possible Solutions:
  This was directed Acyclic graph (DAG) problem, I didn't know this at the time and coded loops around this concept.

  We could use an adjacency list, although an adjacency matrix would be quicker in answering Q1-Q5, as they are simple lookups   and provide Ø(1) time lookup.
 Edge information has to be stored in the node if using a matrix.

  This is a perfect candidate for Breadth First Search.

- Where the weight of the edge is in question, we upgrade our standard BFS search to Dijkstra's algorithm
+ Where the weight of the edge is in question, we upgrade our standard BFS search to Dijkstra's algorithm.

 ###caveat